georgiagrayland/mildew-detection-cherry-leaves-p5/README.md

 * [Pillow](https://pypi.org/project/Pillow/) - Python Imaging Library used for supporting opening, saving, and manipulating different images with iss processing capabilities.

 ### Version Control

 - Git - Used as a version control for this project.
 - [GitHub](https://github.com/) - The project repository stored here.

 ### Development & Hosting

 - [Jupyter Notebooks](https://jupyter.org/) - the main development source for running and executing the ML pipelines.
 - [Codeanywhere](https://codeanywhere.com/) - Used as the workspace and development environment for this project.
 - [Streamlit](https://streamlit.io/) - UI host for the dashboard.
 - [Heroku](https://www.heroku.com/) - Used to deploy the project.

-## Unfixed Bugs
+## Known/Unfixed Bugs

 * The default stack on Heroku is 22.
 However this stack does not support the Python version used for the development of this project, so I manually changed the Heroku stack to **20**, using the Heroku CLI.
 * Some files were added to the .slugignore file, in order to build the app in Heroku successfully and keep in line with file size restrictions.

 ---
 ## Deployment

 ### Heroku

 * The App live link is: https://mildew-detector-cherry-leaves-7ca9c643cfca.herokuapp.com/